 Getting help at New Directions for Women is as simple as two easy steps:

 - Call or text us now at (800) 939-6636

 - Fill out the contact us form on this page, and we will call you shortly.

 Do you Really Want Help?

-Others will come to us because they have tried other methods either on their own, through another facility or program and could not get the traction and support they needed.
-Perhaps the other program was co-ed, or was only for 28 days.
-We’ve found that long term care in a gender specific setting that addresses patients’ trauma is the best solution for women getting sober.
+Others will come to us because they have tried other methods either independently, through another facility or program, and could not get the traction and support they needed.
+Perhaps the other program was co-ed or was only for 28 days.
+We’ve found that long-term care in a gender-specific setting that addresses patients’ trauma is the best solution for women getting sober.